-This site discusses several Instructional Design (ID) theories for creating learning processes (shown in the left sidebar), related models, difference between ID and ISD, and explains Instructional Design in some depth.
+This site discusses several Instructional Design (ID) models or theories for creating training or learning processes and the difference between ID and ISD.

 In a nutshell, instructional design can be thought of as a process for creating effective and efficient learning processes.
 The left-hand sidebar lists several types of instructional design processes.
-Some, like Gagné or Keller, are concepts that fit most instructional design projects.
+Some, such as Gagné and Keller, are concepts that work in most instructional design projects.

 Others are aimed at specific learning processes.
 For example, van Merriënboer is used when the learners must master complex problem solving.
 Cognitive Task Analysis is even more specific — it is used to analyze tasks that are largely covert and nonprocedural in nature.

-Learning can be quite complex, thus there are no one size fits all methodologies.
+Learning can be quite complex, thus there is no one size fits all methodology.
 This is why instructional designers need to familiarize themselves with the various learning theories and concepts so that they can refer back to them when they experience complex design problems.